 Rent furniture blankets during a move instead of buying, ensuring they will be reused many times.

 Chose cloth furniture covers over plastic, or if you must buy plastic save the cover and reuse it.

 Purchase your bubble wrap from an earth-friendly company like this

 , and make sure to save it and use it again later!

 Buy biodegradable packing peanuts and save and reuse your peanuts if you can.

 Here are some other ways to keep your move green.

-Packing yourself will save your movers time (and therefore you money), but you must be sure to pack things as securely as possible.
-When you wrap items like furniture and fragile dishes yourself, you are taking the responsibility of your items.
+Packing yourself will save your movers time (and therefore your money), but you must be sure to pack things as securely as possible.
+When you wrap items like furniture and fragile dishes yourself, you are taking responsibility for your items.
 Make sure you read up on how to pack for a move with tips like these!

 Are there any other tips and tricks you’ve heard about packing materials?